-Medigap and Medicare supplement information is current as of 2013.
-Below is information for the state of Florida and its counties.
+Medigap and Medicare supplement information for the state of Florida and its counties is below.

 Who is eligible for Medigap Plans?